-Comté cheese is one of my favorite cheeses with a mild, distinctive fragrance and slightly sweet taste.
-A good quality strong cheddar cheese or an alpine style cheese will be equally as good for this recipe.
+Comté cheese is one of my favourite cheeses.
+It has a mild, distinctive fragrance and a slightly sweet taste.
+A good quality strong Cheddar cheese or an alpine-style cheese will work equally well for this recipe.

-The combination of semi-dried tomatoes and cheese along with a pinch of English mustard powder and chopped salad onions it’s for me one fine combination.
-If you are opting to use sun dried tomatoes I recommend that you should hydrate them first with boiling water to moisten them and to release the flavour within (make sure you drain and pat them dry before use).
+The combination of semi-dried tomatoes and cheese, along with some English mustard powder and chopped spring onions and chives, is for me at least, one fine combination.
+If you are opting to use sun-dried tomatoes instead, then I recommend that you hydrate them first in boiling water to moisten them and to release the flavour within (make sure you drain and pat them dry before use).

-These semi-dried tomato & Comté cheese scones are ideal for breakfast, brunch or as a snack, or served as an accompaniment with soup.
+These delicious scones are ideal for breakfast, brunch or as a snack, or served as an accompaniment with soup.

 Ingredients & Method